lightninglabs/chantools/README.md

   chantools [OPTIONS] <command>

 Application Options:
+      --testnet          Set to true if testnet parameters should be used.
       --apiurl=          API URL to use (must be esplora compatible). (default: https://blockstream.info/api) --listchannels=    The channel input is in the format of lncli's listchannels format.
 Specify '-' to read from stdin.
       --pendingchannels= The channel input is in the format of lncli's pendingchannels format.
 Specify '-' to read from stdin.